viperscape/iota/docs/README.md

 Flags defined (flags.rs):

-Flags are used in 41st byte
+Flags are used in 40th byte

 ```
+None = 0, // not currently used (perhaps an Info request)
 Ping = 1,
 Req = 1 << 1, // request
 Res = 1 << 2, // response